 Little by Little Adds Up to a Lot

 On this page we provide lots of ideas for how you might get started, and suggestions for planning larger improvements in the future.
 Understanding your own carbon footprint is the single most important early step you can take.
-Once you know how you are generating, you can then start with what seems easy as you make more sustainable choices as you invest in your home, transportation, habits and lifestyle.
-As you make investments know that it will be necessare to ELECTRIFY EVERYTHING - we even need to phase out natural gas for home heating and cooking by 2045 or 2050.
+Once you know how you are generating CO2 emissions, you can then start with what seems easy as you make more sustainable choices as you invest in your home, transportation, habits and lifestyle.
+As you make investments know that it will be necessary to ELECTRIFY EVERYTHING - we even need to phase out natural gas for home heating and cooking by 2045 or 2050.

 Ideas to get started on a clean-energy, efficient, sustainable path

 Suggestions for planning larger improvements